alan-turing-institute/UK-LabourFlowNetwork-Model/code/README_CODE.md

 ## File Dependencies

 The following files, produced during the pre-processing stage, should be placed in the data folder before running any simulations or calibration, as they are necessary inputs.
-The placeholders regvar, sicvar, and socvar indicate the variables the user has chosen to describe geographical region, industry, and occupation, and can be defined within the scripts.
+The placeholders bracketed with {} are defined within the scripts.

 - activation_dict.txt
 - income_dict_LFS_{regvar}_{sicvar}_{socvar}.txt